Amin-MAG/My-Notes/English/My Own Personal Dictionary.md

     - Every summer, the town is invaded by tourists.
 - To get involved in something unwanted and annoying way
     - What right does he have to invade my privacy?

+## Invasive

+- Can be spread quickly (for diseases and plants)
+    - The red imported fire is one the world’s worst invasive species.

 ## Kin